drraken/Just-For-Gym-Project/README.md

 # hello-world
 First repository to learn new stuff
 Hi humans!
-I'm Arkadiusz and i like to annoy people.
+I'm Arkadiusz and i like to annoy RemikRemik.